Chart Color Schemes

 Residential development activity is lower than average in Langwarrin according to AreaSearch's national comparison of local real estate markets

-Langwarrin has granted approximately 59 residential approvals annually over the past five financial years, totalling 298 homes.
-In FY26 so far, 10 approvals have been recorded.
-Each year, an average of 2.1 new residents per dwelling is gained, reflecting strong demand that supports property values.
-New homes are constructed at an average cost of $280,000, below the regional average, indicating more affordable housing options.
+Langwarrin has recorded approximately 59 residential properties granted approval each year over the past five financial years, totalling 298 homes.
+In FY-26 so far, 10 approvals have been recorded.
+Over these five years, an average of 2.1 new residents per year has been gained for each dwelling built, reflecting strong demand that supports property values.
+New homes are being constructed at an average expected cost of $280,000, which is below the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development